rtasalem/bin-it/README.md

 ### Create virtual environment

 This application can be ran locally on the host machine.
-First a virutal environment must be created:
+First a virtual environment must be created:

 ```
-python -m venv venv # for some the correct Python command may be python3
+python -m venv venv # for some the correct command may be python3
 ```

 Once created, activate the virtual environment: